E-government: Russia

 The portal of public services is one of the key elements of the project to create an "electronic government" in the country.
 The portal provides a single point of access to all references on state and municipal services through the Internet and provides citizens and organizations the opportunity to receive these services electronically.
 Monthly visits by users of the public services portal range between 200,000 and 700,000.
-For example, citizens are now able to get or exchange a driver's license through this portal.
+For example, citizens are now able to obtain or exchange a driver's license through this portal.